idris-live/idris-live.github.io/_pages/understanding_dependent_types.md

 strange : (n : Nat) -> if n == 0 then Int else String
 ~~~

-As I was beginning my journey into Idris, I had a hard time getting used to unevaluated expressions (such as the
+Early in one's journey into Idris, it may seem strange that unevaluated expressions (such as the
-return type above) lingering at compile time as real things.
-From my previous 40 years of programming, I am used to
+return type above) linger at compile time as real things.
+Most programming languages work more like calculators:
-programming languages working like calculators: we can write down `x + 3` in the source code, but it just
+we may write down `x + 3` in the source code, but it just
 represents the operation of adding `3` to some particular value stored in `x`.
-In traditional languages, we don't
+In most languages, we don't
 manipulate `x + 3` as an expression.
 But in the Idris type system, we do.
-I have gradually gotten used to thinking
+It is helpful to think
 of the Idris type system as more like algebra than like a calculator.
 (Technically, it is closer to a [typed lambda calculus](https://en.wikipedia.org/wiki/Typed_lambda_calculus),
 but that's an unnecessarily intimidating name for what's going on.)

 To provide a first glimpse of the expressive power of dependent types, let's look at some more functions involving
 `Vect`s.
-Here is the type declaration for an infix operator `++` that appends two `Vect`s:
+Here is the declaration of an infix operator `++` that appends two `Vect`s:

 ~~~
 (++) : Vect m a -> Vect n a -> Vect (m + n) a
 ~~~

-To my eye, that is quite expressive! `++` could conceivably do something other than append its two
+That is quite expressive! `++` could conceivably do something other than append its two
 arguments, but just from the type declaration we'd all be shocked if it did.

-Let's look for a function involving `Vect`s where the type declaration seems likely to help prevent common errors.
+Let's look for a function involving `Vect`s where the type declaration looks helpful in preventing common errors.
 Here's a classic:

 ~~~
 zip : Vect n a -> Vect n b -> Vect n (a, b)
 ~~~

-The `zip` function is a basic operation of most functional programming: given two lists of the same length,
+The `zip` function is a basic operation of most functional programming.
+Given two lists of the same length,
 it produces a list of corresponding pairs.
 For example, in the Idris REPL:

 ~~~